Skip to main content

 Protobufcom.google.protobuf.Message, com.google.protobuf.Message.Builder, com.google.protobuf.ByteStringClasses generated by the Protobuf toolchain

-NullableAny reference type will occasionally be set to null
+NullableAny reference type is occasionally set to null

 Annotations

-It can be helpful to provide additional information about the Fuzz Test parameters, for example to specify the range of integers, or the maximum length of a string.
-This is done using annotations directly on the parameters.
+It can be helpful to provide additional information about the fuzz test parameters, for example to specify the range of integers, or the maximum length of a string.
+You can add these directly with annotations directly on the parameters.

-Note: Annotations are used on best effort basis, meaning that the Fuzzer tries to honor specified constraints, but can not guarantee it.
+Annotations are best effort basis, this means that the fuzzer tries to honor specified constraints, but can't guarantee it.

 All annotations reside in the com.code_intelligence.jazzer.mutation.annotation package.